cfpb/consumerfinance.gov/docs/installation.md

 ## Stand-alone installation

-These instructions are somewhat specific to developing on Mac OS X, but if you're familiar with other Unix-based systems, it should be fairly easy to adapt them to your needs.
+These instructions are somewhat specific to developing on macOS, but if you're familiar with other Unix-based systems, it should be fairly easy to adapt them to your needs.